Afanc/colorizing_things/README.md

 ### Difficulties met:

 Really difficult at the begining of the coding step to spot errors that we made.
 Mainly to discover why we had such poor results with a network that seemed correct.
+An other big problem was to know how well is performing our network, because there is no clear manner to measure the score of a GAN.
+That was only during the TA session that we learned about the Fréchet inception distance (FID) and the Inception score.

 ### What could be optimized/tested: